 …….

 The CPM Conversation represents the “live” information exchange that Principals can have exploiting the CPM Enabler functionalities, where this information can be associated together by common characteristics.
 As represented in the Communication Representation portion of Figure 1, a CPM Conversation is constituted by any number of CPM Standalone Messages, CPM File Transfers and CPM Sessions.
 A CPM Message is information of a discrete nature that can contain several discrete Media (e.g. text, images, audio-clips, video-clips).
-CPM Messages can be sent within a CPM Session (as a CPM Chat Message) or outside of a CPM Session (as a CPM Standalone Message), where a CPM Session represents a logical connection between two or more Principals established for a finite duration.
+CPM Messages can be sent within a CPM Session (as a CPM Chat Message) or outside of a CPM Session (as a CPM Standalone Message), where a CPM Session represents a logical connection between CPM User and other Principal(s) established for a finite duration.
 A CPM File Transfer is a transfer of one or more files with multimedia contents between two Principals, in which the recipient Principal has to explicitly acknowledge the reception of the files before any data of the files is transferred.
-In a CPM Session, Principals can also exchange continuous Media, that due to the continuous nature of this type of information, need a logical connection (i.e. with a beginning and an end) to be set up and maintained between CPM Principals.
+In a CPM Session, Principals can also exchange continuous Media, that due to the continuous nature of this type of information, need a logical connection (i.e. with a beginning and an end) to be set up and maintained between CPM User and other Principals.
 An underlying assumption is that a CPM Conversation should only be composed of one CPM Session at a given time.
 A user could however participate in several CPM Conversations in parallel (each of them containing one CPM Session) but this is not the intent of this diagram to show that functionality.

 …….

-Modify the following definition in AD section 3.2 as marked